 Some tools even let the supplier input their own invoice data directly into your software.
 They don’t have to bother creating and attaching a PDF file - they can just send you the raw data.
 We’ll look at these shortly.

-The benefits of automating this process
+The benefits of automated invoice processing

 Automation can help improve processes pretty much anywhere in the business.
 And for typically manual work like invoice processing, it can be a lifesaver.